How to configure a modern trough with opto switches¶

 This guide will show you how to configure MPF to use a modern-style trough with opto boards.
 (If you have a modern-style trough which uses mechanical leaf switches, use this guide instead.)

-We need to add a photo of this type of trough.
+We need to add a photo of this type of trough (Help us to write it).

 The following diagram shows how the ball flow and eject coil work in a modern trough.
 (This is a side view)